From Sonic Retro

 It must be noted that while Amy's nickname was used briefly in the series, it was later put into use from her counterpart on Moebius, home of the Anti-Freedom Fighters.
 Rosy the Rascal, having a design also tied to her original Sonic CD style, used the Ring of Acorns to age not for the sake of Sonic's attention, but because she hated him and wanted to find a way to defeat him.

 The introduction of Amy in Sonic the Comic followed the same basic premise as the games continuity, having her on the Little Planet seeking Sonic and subsequently being kidnapped by Metal Sonic.
 However, the comic embraced her tomboy attitude, making sure that even while she was kidnapped, she not be at the mercy of her captors.
-This was also exemplified in her choice of weaponry, discarding the hammer of her game counterpart and utilizing a crossbow when in battle.
+This was also exemplified in her choice of weaponry, a crossbow, predating the hammer of her video game counterpart.
 She was also one of the most visually dynamic of the core members of the Freedom Fighters, for the simple fact that her clothing would often change, her Sonic CD dress design abandoned early on.

 Amy would go on to become a major part of the Freedom Fighters, reaching the status of second in command, and being the leader when Sonic would disappear, such as in the build-up to issue 100 when he had to get his way back to Mobius through the Special Zone.
 One of the main authors of the strip, Nigel Kitching, would later go on record saying that he never played the Sonic/Amy relationship straight on, and was never clear on whether Amy had a genuine interest in Sonic, or would put on a show simply to see what kinds of reactions she would get from him.